AyoubChraiti/AyoubChraiti/README.md

 ## About Me

 I am Ayoub, a dedicated software developer currently enrolled at 1337 in Bengeurir, Morocco.
-My primary expertise lies in the C programming language and Python, complemented by proficiency in Git, UNIX, and algorithms. and I am adept at analytical problem-solving.
+My primary expertise lies in the C/C++ programming languages and Python, complemented by proficiency in Git, UNIX, and algorithms. and I am adept at analytical problem-solving.